-In an ideal world all of the answers to my questions pertaining to a more environmentally and socially conscious path to financial independence, particularly as it relates to regenerative (vs. extractive) investing would magically appear while searching Google (or Ecosia.org if we want to plant trees with each search).
+In an ideal world, all of the answers to my questions pertaining to a more environmentally and socially conscious path to financial independence, particularly as it relates to regenerative investing (vs. extractive) would magically appear while searching Google (or Ecosia.org if we want to plant trees with each search).
 I gather that many people reading this blog seek answers to these questions as well.
-I have encountered hints of answers on various websites and plan from time to time to interview some of the thought leaders and key practitioners I’ve learned about in this space.

 I hope you find this interview between me (R&RL) and Ethan (ERS) as informative and thought-provoking as I did.

 I started this blog to crowdsource information about how to pursue financial independence in a way that equally values people, planet, and profit.
 The majority of people currently on the path to FI set up automatic transfers into accounts in which they own low-cost broad-based index funds, which are a type of mutual fund that is considered a lower risk option with low operating expenses.
 This means that their money has been used to purchase stock shares in companies such as Coca-Cola, JP Morgan Chase, Exxon Mobil, and so many other enterprises that push unhealthy products, damage the environment, and use predatory or otherwise unsavory practices.